 Myth: Tooth Decay Cannot Develop in Infants

-Fact is, tooth decay can affect teeth at all stages of development.
+The fact is, tooth decay can affect teeth at all stages of development.
 Still, it’s surprising to learn that tooth decay can occur in babies as early as 6 months old, as soon as their first teeth come in.
 Tooth decay is painful and uncomfortable, and when untreated, can cause infection to spread and ultimately destroy baby teeth.
 Aside from the dental complications, pain from tooth decay may lead to difficulty eating, depriving kids of the essential nutrients they need.

 The Lasting Impact of Tooth Decay